 What do we do?

-At the Evolutionary Bioinformatics Group we are mainly concerned with determining the role of evolutionary innovation and constraint in animals.
+In the Evolutionary Bioinformatics Group, we are mainly concerned with determining the role of evolutionary innovation and constraint in animals.
 For this, we develop methods and databases to extract reliable information from genome and transcriptome data.
-These databases include Bgee, a database for gene expression evolution, and Selectome, a database of positive selection.
+These include Bgee, a database for gene expression evolution, and Selectome, a database of positive selection.
 While developing these resources, we also conduct research on ontologies, biocuration, and high-performance computing.
 Our biological focus is to link Evo-Devo with phylogenomics.
 Notably, we study the role of gene duplication in the divergence between genes and between species.

-Main publications 2016
+Main publications 2017

 - Roux J et al. Selective constraints on coding sequences of nervous system genes are a major determinant of duplicate gene retention in vertebrates.
 Mol.
 Biol.
 Evol.
 2017; 34:2773–2791